-The City will maintain an unassigned fund balance in the General Debt Service Fund of 18-22% of annual expenditures.
+The City will maintain an unassigned a fund balance debt service reserve in the General Debt Service Fund of 18-22% of annual expenditures in an amount that ensures compliance with outstanding bond covenants and related bond requirements.

 2. CAPITAL PROJECTS FUNDS